wix-incubator/wix-code-docs/developers-guide/working-with-page-elements.md

 So, with a few exceptions, you generally don't use code to alter the design of your site.
 Consequently, you don't need to deal with the DOM, HTML, or CSS when working in Velo.
 We take care of all that for you.

+> Note: Exceptions to the rule
+> + Some elements allow you to use HTML and CSS.
+These include the text element, HtmlComponent, and CustomElement.
+> + A number of elements expose some style properties that you can manipulate using code.
+> + You can hide, show, expand, collapse, and animate elements with code.

 When it comes to your site's functionality, the story is flipped.
 Although there is some functionality you can add using the regular site editor, you mostly add custom functionality to your site by writing code.

 ## The $w Mindset